pikatchu/closedsource/book/0035-the_escape.md

 Then—nothing.

-Maybe it hadn’t seen her.
+Maybe it hadn't seen her.
 Maybe it was moving on.

 And then—